Easy and quick some say? If you marry in Thailand its easy but if you want a divorce in

 wife won't sign?
 Yes---there's no other way.

-Qu: What if my wife leaves you in the USA? tough
+Qu: What if my wife lives you in the USA or some other country? tough

 ----you must pay the support she will receive from the Social Welfare or